discorb-lib/discorb/docs/events.md

 end
 ```

-This example will print `Override!`, but not `This event handler is overrideable!`.
+This example will print `Override!`, but not `This event handler can be overridden.`.
-This is useful for registering event handlers as default behaviour, such as error handlers.
+This is useful for registering event handlers as default behavior, such as error handlers.

 ```ruby
 # In the library...